Grzegorz96/Shoper-app-backend/README.md

 ```http
   POST /users/<int:user_id>/messages
 ```
+The function that adds the user's messages to the database also creates conversations for the user if necessary.
+JSON={"conversation_id":integer, "announcement_id":integer, "customer_flag":bool, "content":string}.
 | Resource  | Type    | Description                | Resource id  | Type    | Description                | Sub-resource | Type    | Description                |
 | :-------- | :-------| :------------------------- | :--------    | :-------| :------------------------- | :--------    | :-------| :------------------------- |
 | `users`   | `string`| **Required** Reference to users resource. | `users_id` | `int`| **Required** ID to specify the user. | `messages` | `string`| **Required** Adding a message by a specific user with specific data sent in the request body. |